 - Every breath we take – Thursday 7 July 2022 – With 80% of us living in areas where air quality exceeds safe limits, how can we address the air pollution crisis?
 Professor Paul Monks, Chief Scientific Adviser to the Department for Business, Energy and Industrial Strategy and Professor John Remedios, Director of the National Centre for Earth Observation, are among the experts examining the air we breathe.

 - Eyes to the skies – Thursday 8 September 2022 – There is huge fascination of what lies beyond the skies.
 Each day we are discovering more about space and the planets that inhabit it.
 What will these discoveries tell us, and what will they mean?

-Gary Dixon, Chair of Council at the University of Leicester, will formally launch the first event in November.
+Gary Dixon, Pro-Chancellor and Chair of Council at the University of Leicester and host of each talk, will formally launch the first event in November.
 He said: “One recurring theme of research in the University’s first 100 years has been that our researchers have never shied away from asking the difficult questions.